Chopin: Favourite Ballades

 17 December 2020 marks 250 years since the birth of Ludwig van Beethoven (he was baptised on 17 December 1770, but his real date of birth was probably 16 December 1770).
 Considered by many to be the greatest composer who has ever lived, Beethoven composed some of the world-famous classical music compositions, from Piano Sonata No. 14 (“Moonlight Sonata”) to “Emperor Concerto”.
 I would like take this opportunity to share one of his masterpieces – the beginning of “Sonata Pathetique”, No. 8.
 My favourite performance of this piece is by Vladimir Ashkenazy at the University of Essex in Colchester in 1972.

-After Yann Tiersen’s Rue des Cascades, I feel like sharing this quieter but no less beautiful composition by the composer.
-Comptine d’un autre été forms part of the score for the film Amelie [2001].
-This piano arrangement/performance is by Rousseau.
+After Yann Tiersen’s Rue des Cascades, I feel like sharing this quieter but no less beautiful composition by the French composer.
+Comptine d’un autre été forms part of the score for film Amelie [2001], and the piano arrangement/performance below is by Rousseau.

 Erik Satie: Je te veux